Home > Tours > Europe Tours > Greece Tours > Greek Island Wanderer

 From the halfway point of the walk, it's possible to take a public bus back to Fira or to Oia to enjoy more free time in either place.
 Oia has a host of taverns and cafes; it's well worth spending time here after our walk and getting the bus back to hotel later in the day, it's also a great place to witness the magnificent Santorini sunset.

 Note, in the busy summer months, this walk might be done in the reverse direction to avoid overcrowded busses, in this case sunset can be enjoyed from Fira.
-Stay: Hotel Nikolas (Comfortable) (B)
+Stay: Hotel Nikolas (or similar) (Comfortable) (B)

 Our tour ends after breakfast at our hotel in Santorini.

-There are no activities planned today, so you\ re free to depart at any time.
+There are no activities planned today, so you're free to depart at any time.
 If your flight is departing later in the day, luggage storage facilities are available at our hotel.
-If you\ d like an airport transfer today, you need to depart from Santorini Airport (JTR), which is about 15-minute drive from our hotel.
+If you'd like an airport transfer today, you need to depart from Santorini Airport (JTR), which is about 15-minute drive from our hotel.
 (B)

 Trip Inclusions